 The heart is one of our most important organs, yet it is often overlooked.
-When children are born, they receive a pulse oximetry to check the oxygen level in their blood is measured with a pulse oximeter.
+When children are born, the oxygen level in their blood is measured with a pulse oximeter.
 This exam can reveal a congenital heart defect.
 After that, we use a stethoscope to listen to their heart every year.
 That’s it.

-For an organ that beats over 115,000 time per day, distributes blood and oxygen to every part of our body, that's it.
+For an organ that beats over 115,000 times per day, distributes blood and oxygen to every part of our body, that's it.

 It is not enough.
-Simon's Heart believes that all students should get their hearts screened.
+Simon's Heart believes that all students should have their hearts screened.
 It should be a cardiac standard of care.
 And it should be a free heart test.

-Research shows that cardiac screenings – when coupled with a good medical history and physical exam– are much more effective at detecting heart conditions than a history and physical alone.
+Research shows that cardiac screenings – when coupled with a good medical history and physical exam – are much more effective at detecting heart conditions than a history and physical alone.
 A heart screening can do more to prevent sudden cardiac arrest than just questions and listening to the heart.